 How will they work together to achieve this?

-During the first round, POP members were asked to advise you.
-Tell us what happened.
-What are your reflections?
-Have you gained new insight?
-New partners?
+During the first round, POP members will be asked to advise you.
+What advice would be most helpful?